Brewers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers face C.J.
-Abrams and the Washington Nationals at American Family Field on Saturday.
-First pitch is at 7:10 PM ET.
+C.J.
+Abrams and the Washington Nationals take the field on Sunday at American Family Field against Brandon Woodruff, who is the named starter for the Milwaukee Brewers.
+First pitch is set for 2:10 PM ET.

-The Brewers have been listed as -275 moneyline favorites in this matchup against the Nationals (+220).
-Milwaukee is a 2.5-run favorite (at +110 odds).
-The over/under for the contest is set at 8 runs.
+The favored Brewers have -275 moneyline odds to win against the underdog Nationals, who are listed at +220.
+An 8-run total has been listed in this game.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.